 2018-07-02 ePlantLIBRA WebinarePlantLIBRA; a unique resource on plant food supplements for food and nutrition researchers, health professionals, health educators, the food industry and policy-makers.
-You are invited to join a webinar for 45 minutes on Monday 2nd July 2018 at 14.00 CEST (via GoToMeeting) to learn more about ePlantLIBRA with a walk through its contents followed by discussion on how to use the database for regulatory purposes and other applications.
-Register here for FREE!
+A webinar was organised to learn more about ePlantLIBRA with a walk through its contents followed by discussion on how to use the database for regulatory purposes and other applications.
+Watch the webinar here!

 2018-06-28 EURASTiP Exchange ProgrammeMaximise existing and new collaborations and strategic partnerships between Europe and south-east Asia in the aquaculture sector with the EURASTiP Exchange Programme.
 Opportunities are available for industry, researchers and educators from both regions to connect and gain new perspectives while sharing innovative ideas to help develop long term partnerships.
 Bursaries of up to €3000 are available per exchange (subject to eligibility criteria) to support international innovation and collaboration.
 Read more HERE